 2. It can turn kids (and other humans) on to mathematics

 For reasons outlined above, some people who don't respond well to the traditional equation-oriented presentation of mathematics do respond to a visual presentation of mathematics.
 M.C.
 Escher is a perfect example; he was a poor math student in school.
 It wasn't until he visited the Alhambra in Spain as an adult and saw the wonderful geometries of Islamic art that he became turned on to mathematics.
-In fact, his response was so strong that his art was completely transformed from more-or-less traditional landscapes to the fantastic mathematical art he is famous for.
+In fact, his response was so strong that his art was completely transformed from more-or-less traditional landscapes and still lifes to the fantastic mathematical art for which he is famous.

 3. It leads to a different kind of art

 While there is nothing wrong with this sort of art, a lot of people don't relate to it very well.
 In addition, diversity in all things is good and healthy, and this includes diversity in art.
 Art that is overtly based in mathematics is in general quite different from mainstream art.
 It is for the most part more intellectual and less visceral.
 Some people find it more interesting than mainstream art, while others find it less interesting.
 In general, one has to take time to think about it.
-At mathartfun.com, we think this is a good thing.
 It runs counter to many trends in society, such as watching television, which encourage people to turn their minds off.

 4. It reveals things about nature

 Mathematics is the language of nature.
 It is an amazing and wonderful fact that our universe obeys simple mathematical formulas.
 For example, the gravitational attraction between two bodies varies precisely as the inverse of the square of their separation.
 Mathematical discoveries reveal something inherent in the fabric of our universe.
-The Mandelbrot set wasn't invented by man, it was there waiting to be uncovered by man.
-Our world is a sphere which orbits the sun in an ellipse, flowers possess rotational symmetry, and the system of arteries in the human body can be described with fractals.
+The Mandelbrot set wasn't invented by a man, it was there waiting to be discovered.
+Our world is a sphere which orbits the sun in an ellipse, many flowers possess rotational symmetry, and the system of arteries in the human body can be described with fractal mathematics.